 - Make sure that your furnace isn’t emitting carbon monoxide

 - Search for any other out-of-place things that may compromise your safety

 - Help you identify any additional areas where you may want to consider adding a carbon monoxide detector

-- Tune-up your system so that you know your equipment is working at its best efficiency, helping provide peace-of-mind that you’re in an ideal spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is running at its best efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter